Charles François Dumouriez: Army of the North

 Supported by minister Lebrun-Tondu, he declared in the National Convention on 12 October that he would liberate the Belgians and the Liège people.
 On 27 October 1792, he invaded the Austrian Netherlands.
 Dumouriez himself severely defeated the Austrians at Jemappes (6 November 1792).
 He became a military hero for this decisive victory, for which the newspaper "Révolutions de Paris" proclaimed him the liberator of the Belgians.
-On 14 November he arrived in Brussels.
-Several times he received a mission of Dutch revolutionary patriots, with whom he agreed on the principles; De Kock, Daendels and his friends settled in Antwerp.
-Cambon pointed at the empty treasury and the wealthy Dutch.
-Dumouriez wrote a letter to the Convention scolding it for not supplying his army to his satisfaction and for the Decree of 15 December, which allowed the French armies to loot in the territory they had won, besides the introduction of the inflation-prone assignats in the conquered areas, and to expropriate church property.
-The Decree insured that any plan concerning Belgium would fail due to a lack of popular support among the Belgians.
+On 14 November, Dumouriez entered Brussels.
+He also met representatives of the exiled Dutch Patriots, who hoped that a French invasion of the United Provinces would provoke a revolution against stadtholder William V. Among the Dutch revolutionaries who established themselves in Antwerp were Jean Conrad de Kock, Daendels and his associates.